UN to send deputy to Guatemala as anti-graft leader remains banned

 CICIG has said Velasquez is working in New York and following the case.

-(Reporting by Sofia Menchu and Michelle Nichols; writing by Julia Love; Editing by Lisa Shumaker)
+(Reporting by Sofia Menchu and Michelle Nichols; writing by Julia Love; Editing by Lisa Shumaker and Michael Perry)